DirectOutput/DirectOutput/Documentation/65_Output Controllers.md

 \section outputcontrollers_customeffects Custom output controllers

-The DirectOutput framework allows for the implementaion of custom output controllers.
+The DirectOutput framework allows for the implementation of custom output controllers.
 This can be done trough scripting (see chapter on scripting) or the classes required for a custom outputcontroller can be integrated in the DirectOutput project.

 \subsection outputcontrollers_interfaces Interfaces for output controllers